About Autism

 * Organising time and meeting deadlines.

-* The short term memory can cause an affect on any reading, writing & calculation
+* The short term memory can have an effect on any reading, writing & calculation

 Strengths

-There are a number of strengths when independent people with the autistic spectrum lives with at moderate level.
+There are many strengths when independent people with the autistic spectrum live at a moderate level.

 * Visual Memory (Asperger Syndrome)